AGWA/git-crypt/README.md

 .gitattributes rules are in place *before* you add sensitive files, or those files won't be encrypted!

-***For Windows, Eol of the files needs to be LF instead of CRLF, or it will throw error like `git-crypt: error: encrypted file has been tampered with!`
+***IF `core.autocrlf` is true (which is recommended in Windows), it will throw error like `git-crypt: error: encrypted file has been tampered with!`
+To avoid this, use `eol=lf` in .gitattributes for the secrets.

 Share the repository with others (or with yourself) using GPG: